porwalayush/porwalayush/README.md

 ### About me :raising_hand_man:

-I am a IT undergraduate student at Ajay Kumar Garg Engineering College, Ghaziabad.
+I am an IT undergraduate student at Ajay Kumar Garg Engineering College, Ghaziabad.
 I am a competitive programmer and I work on web development projects.

 ### Technical Skills